mxhofer/OrgSim-RL/readme.md

    2. Create a key.
    3. Download the key as a JSON.
 2. Save the key file in `.streamlit/`
+3. Update the path to the key file in `dashboard.py`
-3. Add the key file to `.gitignore`
+4. Add the key file to `.gitignore`

 ## Deploy dashboard

 1. Test that the dashboard is running locally:
    1. `streamlit run dashboard.py --server.port=8080 --server.address=0.0.0.0`
+   2. Running the dashboard will write .csv files of the outputs to disk in `dyna-q/outputs`
 2. Test that the dashboard is running locally in a Docker container:
    1. `docker build . -t dashboard`
    2. `docker run -p 8080:8080 dashboard`